Bentley Field, North Sea, United Kingdom

-The Bentley oil discovery is located in block 9/3b in the North Sea, 160km east of the Shetland Islands on the western edge of the Viking Graben.
-Xcite Energy Resources (XER) has a 100% interest in the block, which covers an area of over 200km2.
+Bentley oil discovery is located in block 9/3b in the North Sea, 160km east of the Shetland Islands on the western edge of the Viking Graben.
+Xcite Energy Resources (XER) has a 100% interest in the block, which covers an area of more than 200 square kilometres.
 The block was awarded to XER in October 2003.

 As per the 2D seismic study, two structures within the block - 9/3-1 and 9/3-4 - established accumulations of heavy oil: these make up the Bentley field.

 The reprocessed 3D seismic survey was interpreted by the company in 2009.
-First production from the field will take place in the first half of 2012.
+Commercial production from the field is expected to commence in 2013.

 BP signed a contract with XER in January 2010 to market and distribute the crude oil extracted from the Bentley field.